konikajain/graphql-search/README.md

 ## Why I built this

-At Raja Software Labs I migrated REST APIs to GraphQL, reducing API load time by 15%.
+At Raja Software Labs I migrated REST APIs to GraphQL, reducing API load time.
 This project shows exactly why that migration mattered — with real network requests you can verify in DevTools.

 ---